Maui wildfires: Seattle residents describe devastation and heartbreak

 Hawaiian Airlines has a travel waiver for passengers who had planned to travel to or from Maui through Aug.
 20. The airline said it plans to continue operating flights as scheduled but may have disruptions; travelers from Maui or Oahu are encouraged to arrive early to the airports.

-Alaska Airlines passengers with travel itineraries to or from Maui, Oahu, Lihue or Kona through Friday can cancel or reschedule flights through Aug.
+Alaska Airlines passengers with travel itineraries to or from Maui, Oahu, Lihue or Kona airports through Friday can cancel or reschedule flights through Aug.
 31.

 Delta will waive the change fees for any passengers flying to or from Maui through Aug.
 13 as long as the rebooked travel begins no later than Aug.
 16. Customers may cancel their reservation and apply the ticket value to a new reservation for up to one year after.